AdobeDocs/mobile-services.fr-FR/help/ios/analytics-main/products/products-variable-evars-events.md

 >[!TIP]
 >
->Si vous déclenchez un événement spécifique au produit à l'aide de *`&&products`* la variable, vous devez également définir cet événement dans *`&&events`* la variable.
-Si vous ne définissez pas cet événement, il est filtré au cours du traitement.
+>If you trigger a product-specific event by using the  variable, you must also set that event in the  variable. *`&&products`**`&&events`* Si vous ne définissez pas cet événement, il est filtré au cours du traitement.